unifiedsdm/unifiedsdm.github.io/index.md

   <source src="wavs/DailyTalk_ground_truth_text/1_user.wav" type="audio/wav">
 </audio>

-User: Linda?
+User (Ground Truth): Linda?
 Is that you?
 I haven't seen you in ages!

 Text to generate: **Hi George!
 It's good to see you!**